-10.1 The Chief Financial Officer is responsible for preparing annually a financial plan for approval by the Board on the recommendation of the Business Services Committee and for submission to the Funding body.
-Financial Plans should be consistent with the strategic plans and property strategy approved by the Board.
+- 10.1 The Director of Finance is responsible for preparing annually a financial plan for approval by the Board on the recommendation of the Business Services Committee and for submission to the Funding body.
+Financial Plans should be consistent with the strategic plans and property strategy approved by the Board. - 10.2 The Director of Finance is also responsible for strategic financial planning and will present a 5 year medium term view to Business Services Committee each year for consideration at its March meeting.

-10.2 Financial objectives
+10.3 Financial objectives

 The Board will, from time to time, set financial objectives for the College.
-These will guide the Chief Financial Officer in preparing his or her more detailed financial plans for the College.
+These will guide the Director of Finance in preparing their more detailed financial plans for the College.

-10.3 Resource Allocation
+10.4 Resource Allocation